dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 The dotmesh Kubernetes integration doesn't automatically stop and start containers when you switch branches with `dm checkout` like the Docker integration does.

-Instead, the branch is pinned in the `redis-pvc.yaml` file using `moby_counter@master` syntax, which means "pin the manifestation of this dot to this branch".
+Instead, the branch is pinned in the `redis-pvc.yaml` file using `moby_counter@master` syntax, which means "pin this mount of this dot to this branch".

 So, in order to switch branches in the app as well, we'll need to change and re-apply the Kubernetes YAML.

 {{< copyable name="step-05b" >}}
-sed -i 's/master/branch_a/' redis-pvc.yaml
+sed -i '' 's/master/branch_a/' redis-pvc.yaml
-kubectl apply -f .
+kubectl delete -f . && kubectl apply -f .
 {{< /copyable >}}

 ## Draw an A on the screen